 Daniel Brendan Lynch

-My dissertation addresses the convergence of Southerners and Californios in Southern California from the start of the Mexican American War through the Civil War era.
+My dissertation focuses on the convergence of male Southerners and Californios in greater Los Angeles from the start of the Mexican American War through the Civil War Era.
 The United States defeated both Mexico and the Confederacy within twenty years, expanding national power in the West while confirming it in the South.
-In the far corner of the Southwest, two influential groups worked together to mediate Southern California's incorporation into the Union: the local Spanish-Mexican elites of Alta California and migrants - Black as well as White - from the antebellum South.
-Guided by similar seigniorial ideals regarding male honor, land ownership and social order, Southerners and Californios joined forces in a political faction known as the Chivalry.
-They pushed for territorial separation from the rest of the state and attempted to forge hybrid hierarchies of race, class and gender in a complex multiethnic society.
-Their experience has much to teach us about the possibilities of intercultural cooperation in a dynamic period of imperial expansion, sectional conflict and national Reconstruction.
+In the far corner of the Southwest, two influential groups of men worked together to mediate Southern California's incorporation into the Union: migrants from the antebellum South and the local rancheros of Alta California.
+Guided by similar seigniorial ideals regarding masculine honor, land ownership and social order, Southerners and Californios joined forces in a political faction known as the Chivalry.
+They pushed for territorial separation from the rest of the state; coordinated vigilante activity; and forged hybrid hierarchies of race, class and gender in a complex multiethnic society.
+Their experience illustrates some of the possibilities of intercultural cooperation in a dynamic period of imperial expansion, sectional conflict and national reconstruction.

 Founder, LA Writing Group: Our goal is to provide a positive and constructive environment for scholars to share their work related to Los Angeles and Southern California.
-The idea for the group came out of a USC-UCLA graduate seminar on Los Angeles co-taught by Dr. Eric Avila and Dr. William Deverell, and group members currently include doctoral students from UCLA and USC as well as UCI, UCSB, UCSD, UCR, the University of Minnesota and the University of Paris.
 Scholars in any discipline and at any stage beyond their BA are welcome to join.
 We meet at the Huntington Library in San Marino.

 USC-UCLA Los Angeles History Conference: Plans are in the works for a joint USC-UCLA conference on Los Angeles history.
-The event is scheduled for October 2-3, 2015.
-Contact me for more information.
+The event is scheduled for October of 2015.

 "On the Edge of Empires, Republics and Identities: De la Guerra's Sword of the War and the California Native Cavalry," Empire and Liberty: The American West and the Civil War, Virginia Scharff, ed., University of California Press, forthcoming, 2015.